drscotthawley/flocoder/README.md

 # Contributing

-Contributions are very much welcome!
+Contributions are welcome!
 Still getting this properly "set up" to welcome more people.
 (We'll have Contribitors Guidelines and Coding StyleGuide eventually.)
 For now, if you think something needs doing, it probably does!
 PRs welcome.

+# Acknowledgement

+This project is generously supported by Hyperstate Music AI.

 # License